 Modern day windshield wipers

-It’s hard to imagine not having wipers on your car, and today’s drivers realize that they help to prevent accidents rather than causing them.
-When old wipers leave behind streaks or otherwise don’t clear off a windshield, they know it’s time to replace them.
+It’s hard to imagine not having wipers on your car, and today’s drivers realize that wipers help to prevent accidents rather than causing them.